 I am a qualified and accredited Psychotherapist and also EMDR therapist.
-I have a passion for supporting and facilitating others in finding more fulfilling or happier lives or to just be there with you and your anxiety, depression, pain, sadness or discomfort.
+I have a passion for supporting and facilitating others in finding more meaning and contentment within their lives or to just be there with you and your anxiety, depression, pain, sadness or discomfort.

 I have an extensive and varied experience of working with issues to do with the human condition.
 I have a vast amount of experience in working with Trauma and little t trauma, anxiety, depression, relationship issues, self esteem, self worth and drug and alcohol addiction.

 I have written my profile based on my experience of working with clients, which I hope will be helpful to you.

 Generally, when people are seeking therapy it is usually because something in their lives is causing some sort of discomfort, confusion or distress.
 Anxiety is currently the most common cause of an unhappy, stressful life, others are depression, relationship difficulties, perpetual patterns of events or feelings that repeat themselves over and over again, bullying, addictions, work related stress, a general sense of lack of fulfilment, anger, OCD the list goes on.

 I understand that seeking support can ignite a number of negative messages such “I am weak” or “I should be able to do this myself” or “what will others think”, "will I be believed".
 Other reasons that can make it difficult to make that first step could be that you do not consider that your problems are as bad or as big as other people and therefore you do not have the right to seek support, these messages, whilst they may feel real to you are simply not true, everyone deserves the opportunity to be heard, valued and accepted.
 Problems are relevant to the individual and if you are not experiencing your life in a way that is satisfying for you, or need to tell your story or be witnessed, you have every right to have that support.
 Seeking emotional and psychological support is no different to calling the doctor when you are feeling physically unwell or calling the chiropractor when your back is sore.